 In the past, people with anxiety frequently used Xanax for relief.
 However, newer and safer drugs are now being recommended.
 As time passes and research succeeds.
 Both Buspar and Xanax are shown to be equally beneficial in combating anxiety symptoms; however, Buspar was reported to have less detrimental consequences and symptoms of withdrawal than Xanax.
 (19)

 There is also no known danger of becoming physically dependent on Buspar.
-According to research, Buspar and Xanax both work well for anxiety, but they have fewer side effects and a reduced risk of withdrawal symptoms.
+According to research, Buspar and Xanax work well for anxiety but have fewer side effects and a reduced risk of withdrawal symptoms.

 Side effects of Buspar

 After using Buspar, most people do not face any significant side effects.
 However, all drugs have the potential for adverse effects.
-Nausea, sleepiness, nervousness, and headache are the most prevalent Buspar side effects.
+The most prevalent Buspar side effects are nausea, sleepiness, nervousness, and headache.
 When you start taking Buspar, you may notice that your anxiety symptoms are exacerbated; however, this is usual and will pass in two weeks as your body adjusts to the drug.

 If the side effects are minor, they may fade away in a matter of days or weeks.
-However, if you encounter troublesome side effects while taking Buspar, you should speak with your doctor.
+However, you should speak with your doctor if you encounter troublesome side effects while taking Buspar.

-As previously stated, when you initially begin taking buspirone, adverse symptoms such as dizziness or drowsiness may appear.
+As previously stated, adverse symptoms such as dizziness or drowsiness may appear when you initially begin taking buspirone.
 Similarly, if the dosage increases, these adverse effects become more intense.

 However, your body will acclimatize to these symptoms with time, and they will likely fade.
-Even then, until you understand how Buspar influences you, do not drive or handle any duties that need attention.
+You must understand how Buspar influences you before you drive or handle any duties that need attention.
 Before doing anything else that might be harmful if you are dizzy or unaware, be sure you know how you respond to this drug.

 Though rare, serotonin syndrome may develop when Buspar is used alongside other antidepressants.
-This disorder occurs when the body’s serotonin levels are excessively high, and it can be deadly if left untreated.
-(20) You may suffer tight muscles, a racing heart, a fever, anxiety, or disorientation if you are in this situation.
+This disorder occurs when the body’s serotonin levels are excessively high and can be deadly if left untreated.
+(20) If you are in this situation, you may suffer from tight muscles, a racing heart, a fever, anxiety, or disorientation.

 With Buspar, withdrawal symptoms are less probable, but they can still occur.
 It might cause irritation, nausea, or muscular pains, and it can happen if you stop taking medicine quickly.
 (21) If you wish to discontinue taking Buspar, talk to your doctor to avoid this.
 They will work with you to gradually reduce your dosage.